SkylineCommunications/dataminer-docs/connector-help/connector_help/Agama_Technologies_OTT_Analyzer.md

 ### Creation

-This is an SSH driver.
+This is an SSH connector.
 The IP address needs to be configured during creation of the element.

 **SSH CONNECTION**: